mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Organised and hosted multilingual industry networking events via Meetup, strengthening the studio’s presence in Tokyo’s design community.
 - Managed the studio’s office relocation process, including contract negotiation, tenancy review, and vendor coordination, acting as the sole native Japanese speaker on behalf of the director.

-# New Age Sapphire Technical Servies LLC (September 2014 - March 2016)
+# New Age Sapphire Technical Services LLC (September 2014 - March 2016)

 ## Founder, Lead Interior Designer